andreamaestri/hackathon-1/README.md

 ## Deployment

-The project was deployed using **GitHub Pages** and can be accessed at [Live Link].
+The project was deployed using **GitHub Pages** and can be accessed through [live link].
 Steps taken to deploy:
 1. [Deployment step 1]
 2. [Deployment step 2]

 ## Reflection on Development Process